top of page

 The year after I moved to Yame, I took on the challenge of planning and guiding a Yame tea tour in the Kasahara area, the birthplace of Yame tea.

-It was an unprecedented event to have about 40 people come to Kasahara at one time, but thanks to the support of so many people, it was a great success the first time.
+It was an unprecedented event to have about 40 people come to Kasahara at one time, but thanks to the support of so many people, it was a great success.

-The farmers were pleased, the local people were pleased, the people were pleased to come as guests, and most of all, I was most pleased.
+The farmers were pleased, the local people were pleased, the guests were pleased, and most of all, I was pleased!
 I fell in love with this town even more.

-For them, it is a short-term job and they can enjoy the satoyama lifestyle.
-For the farmers, it was a great help to have them come and help during a busy time of the year.
+The volunteers are provided with short-term work and can simultaneously enjoy the Satoyama lifestyle.
+For the farmers, it was a great help to have these helpers come during busy times of the year.

-I heard that this was the first time for them to accept a bonehead from some unknown place as a laborer, but it was a great success for the first time.
+I was told that this was the first time they had taken on outsiders from some unknown place as laborers, but it was a great success.

 it was because of this connection with the local community that one day I learned of the existence of a magnificent vacant house deep in the mountains.